Grant for Multiannual Programming of Art Platforms

 Such a positive recommendation may come with a recommendation on the sum to be awarded as a grant.

 For budgetary reasons, the Mondriaan Fund’s board may request the advisory committee to weigh the applications against each other and rank the positive recommendations in order of priority.
 Regional spreading may be considered in the decision-making process.
 If this is the case, the projects will be weighed against projects developed by institutions which have already been awarded a grant by the Mondriaan Fund.

 Applications for a Grant for Multiannual Programming of Art Platforms can be submitted through the Mondriaan Fund’s online application system, for which you need an account.
 With your account you can access the application form, where you can fill in the questions and upload the information requested in the checklist below.
 Click here for the FAQ about online applications.

 Applications for a Grant for Multiannual Programming of Art Platforms can be submitted once a year.
-The deadline of the application round in 2017 is September 1.
+The deadline of the application round in 2018 is: September 3, 5.00 PM.

 Applicants must allow for a total processing period of a maximum of three months from the deadline of the application round.

 Currently the checklist is only available in Dutch.